ETHZMSProjects/ASL_MEA_Functional_Connectivity/README.md

 - [Figure 9](./GC_Word_Trials.ipynb)
 - [Figures 10-11](./GC_Whole_Session.ipynb)

-Remember to change the directories in the early cells of each notebook to correspond to your local file organization.
+Remember to change the data_dir variable to correspond with your local environment.

 ---